krakxn/html-fund-me/README.md

-# (HTML) FundMe
+# FundMe - HTML:

-A sample Full-Stack project to demonstrate funding/withdrawals via a user interface
+A sample Full-Stack project to demonstrate funding/withdrawals via a user interface.